Dhinesh-Babu/Fisk/README.md

 # Fisk
-Basic Amazon Scrapper with Tagger that tags the products from Product.xlsx by looking for said product on amazon and get the category of it and stores it in Category.xlsx
+This software is a Basic Amazon Scrapper with Tagger that tags the products found in the Product.xlsx excel by looking for said product on amazon and get the category of it and stores it in Category.xlsx.